rudymartinb2/myjsunit/README.md

 - Provides assertion methods for common testing scenarios.
 - Generates detailed test reports with pass/fail status, timings, and more.
 - Easily extensible for custom test case implementations.
+- You can use it with other packages to test frontend code.

 ## Requires

-NodeJS version 18+
+- NodeJS version 18+
-Recommended project type module
+- Recommended project type module, at least for the unit tests.

 ## Optional but recommended

-* c8 if you want code coverage:  https://www.npmjs.com/package/c8
+- c8 if you want code coverage:  https://www.npmjs.com/package/c8
-* inotifywait if you want to run your tests while saving your files.
+- inotifywait if you want to run your tests while saving your files.
 Look at your distribution package manager.
-* Linux!
+- Linux!
 Or another Unix variant.
 I *won't* test this project under anything else (read: Windows).

 ## Installation